monome/docs/docs/norns/study-3.md

 - `get` the value
 - `delta` the value

-that last delta we did was clamped into the range, so you'll that the final `tempo` value is 40 (which is the minimum we specified above).
+that last delta we did was clamped into the range, so you'll that the final `tempo` value is 20 (which is the minimum we specified above).

 usually when a parameter changes we want something to happen. what if we could automatically call a function whenever a parameter changed, via `set` or `delta`?

 ```
 function print_bpm_to_ms(bpm)
-  print(x .. " bpm is a " 60/x .. "second interval.")
+  print(bpm .. " bpm is a " ..
+60/bpm .. "second interval.")
 end

 params:set_action("tempo", function(x) print_bpm_to_ms(x) end)